Venus: Physical characteristics

 Venus is one of the four terrestrial planets in the Solar System, meaning that it is a rocky body like Earth.
 It is similar to Earth in size and mass and is often described as Earth's "sister" or "twin".
-The diameter of Venus is —only 638.4 km less than Earth's—and its mass is 81.5% of Earth's.
-Conditions on the Venusian surface differ radically from those on Earth because its dense atmosphere is 96.5% carbon dioxide, with most of the remaining 3.5% being nitrogen.
-The surface pressure is 9.3 MPa, and the average surface temperature is 737 K, above the critical points of both major constituents and making the surface atmosphere a supercritical fluid.
+Venus is very close to spherical due to its slow rotation.
+It has a diameter of 12103.6 km—only 638.4 km less than Earth's—and its mass is 81.5% of Earth's, making it the third-smallest planet in the Solar System.
+Conditions on the surface of Venus differ radically from those on Earth because its dense atmosphere is 96.5% carbon dioxide, causing an intense greenhouse effect, with most of the remaining 3.5% being nitrogen.
+The surface pressure is 9.3 MPa, and the average surface temperature is 737 K, above the critical points of both major constituents and making the surface atmosphere a supercritical fluid of mainly supercritical carbon dioxide and some supercritical nitrogen.